LFLM-NG/landing-page/README.md

 # landing-page
-Basic landing page as part of The Odin Project's Foundation Course The page practices HTML and CSS fundamentals, especially in using Flexbox layout The page does not have responsive design support in mind
+Basic landing page as part of The Odin Project's Foundation Course  <br>
+The page practices HTML and CSS fundamentals, especially in using Flexbox layout  <be>
+The page does not have responsive design support in mind